 Saybrook University's two residential master's degree programs in Seattle are approved by the Student and Exchange Visitor Program (SEVP) and are certified to issue international student visas (I-20s).
 These are the only two Saybrook programs currently eligible for I-20s, unless you are in the country as a naturalized US citizen or hold a Green Card.
 Canadian students do not need a visa, but do need an I-20, even if traveling as a "commuter" student.

 International Students are welcome to apply to all other Saybrook degree and non-degree programs, but I-20 forms are not issued.
 All other admissions policies and requirements apply to international students.

 International applicants applying for admission to the Seattle-based residential programs approved by SEVP should contact Julia Sondej.

 International students are not eligible for United States educational loan consideration.

-International transcripts created in languages other than English must be submitted as literal translations prior to admission and must be mailed for evaluation to the American Association of Collegiate Registrars and Admissions Officers (AACRAO) or World Education Services (WES).
+International transcripts created in languages other than English must be submitted as literal translations prior to admission and must be mailed for evaluation to World Education Services (WES).

 World Education Services

 WES will issue a Basic Statement of Comparability or a course-by-course evaluation.
 WES should then send these directly to Saybrook's Admission Office.
 All other admissions documents must be submitted in English.

 All international students who are non-native speakers of English must submit results from a recent TOEFL test or other proof of fulfillment of Saybrook's English Language Proficiency Requirement.
 Saybrook's TOEFL number is 9007.